jeb2239/CINQ/docs/tutorial.md

 Now that we have had a taste of CINQ, we can take a broader look at the various tools CINQ provides.

 The CINQ library allows for type safe, generic and arbitrarily complex queries via the chaining of query methods which operate on an enumerable object.
-Below is a list of all currently implemented methods.

-- **Select.** Creates a new sequence by mapping the source sequence with a user-supplied mapping lambda.
-- **Where.** Filters the sequence to remove items not matched by a user-supplied predicate.
-- **Single.** Filters the sequence.
-If there is only one element left, return the item.
-Otherwise, throw an exception.
-- **Any, All.** Checks whether any or all of the elements match a user-supplied predicate.
-- **Min, Max, Sum, Average.** If the source sequence is a `Number`, these methods will compute the min, max, sum, or average.
-Otherwise, it can compute those values on the results of a user-provided mapping lambda.
-- **Take.** Includes only the first _N_ elements.
-(Convenience method.)
-- **Skip.** Includes everything after and including the Nth element.
-(Convenience method.)
-- **ElementAt, First, Last.** Get the element at the specified index.
-- **Concat.** Concatenates two sequences.
-- **OrderBy.** Sorts the sequence.
-If a mapping lambda is provided, the sequences will be sorted based on the return value of the lambda.
-If multiple lambdas are provided, the other lambdas will be used to specify subsequent ordering for the sort.
-- **Reverse.** Reverses the order of the sequence.

 Most of these methods can be separated by their functionality into a few major
 categories: Boolean, Filter, Math and Sorting.

 ###__Boolean__